learnbyexample/learn_perl_oneliners/README.md

 # Feedback

-Please open an issue if you spot any typo/errors.
+Please [open an issue](https://github.com/learnbyexample/learn_perl_oneliners/issues) if you spot any typo/errors.

+⚠️ ⚠️ Please DO NOT submit pull requests.
+Main reason being any modification requires changes in multiple places.

 I'd also highly appreciate your feedback about the book.